Disentangling the structure of ecological bipartite networks from observation processes: Simulations

 \subsubsection{Recovery of clusterings}

-The clustering on rows and columns estimated by the CoOP-LBM are assessed by computing the Adjusted Rand Index (ARI) \citep{rand} scores to the original blocks that were used to simulate $M$, and compared with the results estimated by the LBM.
+The clustering on rows and columns estimated by the CoOP-LBM are assessed by computing the Adjusted Rand Index (ARI) \citep{rand} scores to the original blocks that were used to simulate $M$, and compared with the results estimated by the LBM and the DCSBM.
 When the ARI score is equal to one, the two clustering are exactly the same (up to label switching).
 When the ARI score is close to 0, then the two clustering are totally different.
 An ARI score can be computed even if the two clusterings do not have the same number of groups, the score is then necessarily lower than $1$.

-As we can see in \cref{fig5}, the \monmodele{} has systematically a better ARI score in this setting than the LBM, which tends to overestimate the number of groups compared to the CoOP-LBM as we explained in the introduction.
-The LBM struggles to reach an ARI of $0.5$ for all values of $G$, whereas the \monmodele{} has an ARI score larger than $0.5$ when $G$ is larger than $250$.
+As we can see in \cref{fig5}, the \monmodele{} has systematically a better ARI score in this setting than the LBM and the DCSBM, which tend to overestimate the number of groups compared to the CoOP-LBM as we explained in the introduction.
+The DCSBM also clusters the nodes according to the expected value of the Poisson parameters, which is not how the latent blocks are structured.
+Both LBM and DCSBM struggle to reach an ARI of $0.5$ for all values of $G$, whereas the \monmodele{} has an ARI score larger than $0.5$ when $G$ is larger than $250$.
 The LBM performs even worse when the number of groups is given (see supplementary material \ref{secsupplfig}), which shows that the structure retrieved by the LBM is clearly different from the one from $M$.
 Even if the LBM estimates the correct number of groups, its ARI score is very low because the estimated structure is different.
 The \monmodele{} can have a better estimation of the clustering even if more than half of the interactions are missing.
-For both cases, as $G$ is increasing, the ARI score increases because $\mathbb{P}(N_{i,j}=0)$ decreases.
+For LBM and CoOP-LBM, as $G$ is increasing, the ARI score increases because $\mathbb{P}(N_{i,j}=0)$ decreases.
 Additional results can be found in the supplementary material.